LQRS: Learned Query Re-optimization Framework for Spark SQL: Decision Model

 with the following encoding rules:

-\begin{itemize} \item Each node is assigned a type, such as a join or a broadcast query stage.
-AQORA encodes the node type as a one-hot vector type$(u)$.
-In a simplified example shown in Fig.~\ref{fig:featureencoding}, if $u$ is a leaf node, then type$(u)=(0,1)$; if $u$ is a join node, then type$(u)=(1,0)$ \item $\text{table}(u)$ is a binary (0/1) vector indicating which tables participate in node $u$, as shown in Fig.~\ref{fig:featureencoding}.
-It encodes the join sequence leading to node $u$, and during AQE, even leaf nodes may touch multiple tables. \item If $u$ corresponds to a logical query stage with observed cardinality $o$, we set card$(u)=(\log(1+o))$.
-Otherwise, we set card$(t)=(-1)$.
-The same encoding strategy is applied to other statistics such as size in bytes. \end{itemize}
+\begin{itemize}[nosep, leftmargin=*] \item \textbf{\textit{type$(u)$}} is a one-hot vector encoding the type of node $u$, such as a join or a query stage.
+In the simplified example shown in Figure~\ref{fig:featureencoding}, if $u$ is a leaf node, then type$(u)=(0,1)$; if $u$ is a join node, then type$(u)=(1,0)$.

+\item \textbf{\textit{table$(u)$}} is a binary (0/1) vector indicating which tables participate in node $u$, as shown in Figure~\ref{fig:featureencoding}.
+It encodes the join sequence leading to node $u$, and during AQE, even leaf nodes may touch multiple tables.

+\item \textbf{\textit{card$(u)$}} is set to $(\log(1+c))$ if $u$ corresponds to a finished query stage with observed cardinality $c$; otherwise, card$(u)$ is set to $(-1)$.
+The same encoding strategy is applied to other statistics, such as size in bytes. \end{itemize}

-This encoding strategy ensures that AQORA remains operational under data updates and schema changes.
+This encoding strategy ensures that LQRS remains operational under data updates and schema changes.
 Specifically, the operator type $\text{type}(u)$ is fixed, while the intermediate cardinality $\text{card}(u)$ is collected online during execution rather than relying on precomputed statistics.
 Even when new tables are introduced, the encoding remains valid, with the corresponding positions taking a default value of 0.

-The encoded vector tree is then processed by AQORA's actor and critic networks, and we choose TreeCNN for its low optimization overhead and superior performance after being trained on a sufficient number of queries (2400 on ExtJOB).
+The encoded vector tree is then processed by LQRS's actor and critic networks, both of which are instantiated using a TreeCNN architecture.
+We refer the reader to ~\cite{neo} for a deeper investigation into tree convolution applied to query plans.